Learnings As a Graphics Lead

 -Keep the team on the hot path, out of unnecessary meetings, distractions, and unscheduled non-critical work.
 Tank for the team as needed, and regularly check with them about their schedules and ability to do focused work.
 Excise anything that does not directly block other people on the team.
 This type of maintenance is critical to the team being effective and should be a regular part of the job.

 -Try to balance feature and bug distribution.
-Some people are naturally better at bug fixing, but don't abuse this by subjecting them to fixing GPU hangs for months.
+Some people are better at bug fixing, but don't abuse this by subjecting them to fixing GPU hangs for months.
 Spread it out.

 -Allow and encourage specialization and broad ownership of different areas of the render codebase, especially where people are passionate.
 All game programmers are creatives to varying degrees, but graphics programmers skew very much towards the creative end of the spectrum.
 Let them stretch and flex those muscles, they need it to be happy.